Discover the power of menopause to awaken your authority and purpose

 Time for rest and replenishment.

-A hot flash fire 🔥 ceremony claiming your sacred rite of passage, and your bracelet will be placed on you.
+🔥 A hot flash fire ceremony, with music by Di Burrup, claiming your sacred rite of passage, and a crown will be placed on your head signifying your sovereignty and wisdom.

 The weekend will include all meals from Friday dinner through Sunday brunch.